SylviaYZ/bios-611-project/README.md

            -it 611proj
 ```

 Step 4: open any browser and visit http://localhost:8787.
-Then log in to the RStudio with the password you set.
+Then log in to the RStudio with the password user set.

-Step 5: Go to terminal inside the RStudio, change directory to work.
+Step 5: Go to terminal inside RStudio, change directory to work.

 Step 6: Build report using Makefile.
 Easier just to use the code below in terminal.